tomomy/how-to-learn-javascript/README.md

-# how-to-learn-javascript
-How I learn JavaScript
+# How to Learn JavaScript